 The use of infinitives in English has evolved over centuries.
 In Old English, the infinitive had a different form and function, often marked by inflections similar to nouns.
 As English evolved into Middle and Modern English, the "to + base verb" structure became standardized, simplifying the language and making it more accessible.

 Historically, the study of grammar, including the use of infinitives, has been a cornerstone of education.
-Understanding these grammatical structures was considered essential for clear communication and intellectual development.
+And understanding these grammatical structures was considered essential for clear communication and intellectual development.
 Today, while language use has become more informal, a solid grasp of grammar remains vital for effective communication in professional and academic settings.

 Common Verbs Followed by Infinitives